chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 You can combine the `sequential-by-dependency` orchestrator with other orchestrators such as the `sequential-by-deployment-group` orchestrator to support more advanced use cases.

+**Note:** If orchestrators are configured on the deployment packages, XL Deploy only uses the orchestrator(s) of the package that you choose when setting up the deployment.
+The orchestrators on the other packages are ignored.

 ## Dependencies and permissions

 When you set up a deployment, XL Deploy checks the permissions of all applications that will be deployed because of dependencies.
 You must at least have `read` permission on all dependent applications.